 In an ideal world, all police officers would serve and protect their communities and keep everyone safe.
 Unfortunately, not every police interaction and arrest is carried out fairly and lawfully.
 While the use of force is sometimes appropriate, some law enforcement officers may take it too far in a chaotic situation and commit police brutality.
+Police brutality, formally known as police excessive force, is more common than one would think.

 What Is Police Brutality?

 Police brutality is often thought of as being the excessive and unwarranted use of force against a civilian by a police officer, involving assault and battery or even murder.
-However, it is actually a broad category that also encompasses verbal abuse, harassment, intimidation and other types of mistreatment.
+However, it is actually a broad category that also encompasses verbal abuse, harassment, intimidation, and other types of mistreatment.

 Common Types Of Police Brutality